GRI Standards

 306-1 | Waste generation and significant waste-related impacts | ー |

-306-2 | Management of significant waste-related impacts | Circular Design |
+306-2 | Management of significant waste-related impacts | Addressing eenvironmental contaminants and water resources |

-306-3 | Waste generated | Circular Design |
+306-3 | Waste generated | Circular design |

-ESG Data (Environment) | ||
+ESG data (environment) | ||

-306-4 | Waste diverted from disposal | ー |
+306-4 | Undisposed waste | ー |

-306-5 | Waste directed to disposal | ー |
+306-5 | Disposed waste | ー |

-GRI 308: Supplier Environmental Assessment 2016 | ||
+GRI 308: Supplier environmental assessment 2016 | ||

-308-1 | New suppliers that were screened using environmental criteria | Supply Chain Management |
+308-1 | New suppliers that were screened using environmental criteria | Supply chain management |

-308-2 | Negative environmental impacts in the supply chain and actions taken | Supply Chain Management |
+308-2 | Negative environmental impacts in the supply chain and actions taken | Supply chain management |

 GRI 401: Employment 2016 | ||

-401-1 | New employee hires and employee turnover | Diversity and Inclusion |
+401-1 | New employee hires and employee turnover | ESG data (social) |

-401-2 | Benefits provided to full-time employees that are not provided to temporary or part-time employees | Wellness Management |
+401-2 | Benefits provided to full-time employees that are not provided to temporary or part-time employees | Promotion of wellness management |

-401-3 | Parental leave | Diversity and Inclusion |
+401-3 | Parental leave | Diversity and inclusion |

-GRI 403: Occupational Health and Safety 2018 | ||
+GRI 403: Occupational health and safety 2018 | ||

-403-1 | Occupational health and safety management system | Wellness Management |
+403-1 | Occupational health and safety management system | Promotion of wellness management |

-Safety Quality from Design to Management | ||
+Safety quality from design to management | ||

-403-2 | Hazard identification, risk assessment, and incident investigation | Wellness Management |
+403-2 | Hazard identification, risk assessment, and incident investigation | Promotion of wellness management |

-403-3 | Occupational health services | Wellness Management |
+403-3 | Occupational health services | Promotion of wellness management |

-Safety Quality from Design to Management | ||
+Safety quality from design to management | ||

-403-4 | Worker participation, consultation, and communication on occupational health and safety | Wellness Management |
+403-4 | Worker participation, consultation, and communication on occupational health and safety | Promotion of wellness management |

-Safety Quality from Design to Management | ||
+Safety quality from design to management | ||

 403-5 | Worker training on occupational health and safety | ー |

-403-6 | Promotion of worker health | Wellness Management |
+403-6 | Promotion of worker health | Promotion of wellness management |

-403-7 | Prevention and mitigation of occupational health and safety impacts directly linked by business relationships | Safety Quality from Design to Management |
+403-7 | Prevention and mitigation of occupational health and safety impacts directly linked by business relationships | Safety quality from design to management |

 403-8 | Workers covered by an occupational health and safety management system | ー |

-403-9 | Work-related injuries | Wellness Management |
+403-9 | Work-related injuries | Promotion of wellness management |

-403-10 | Work-related ill health | Wellness Management |
+403-10 | Work-related ill health | Promotion of wellness management |

-GRI 404: Training and Education 2016 | ||
+GRI 404: Training and education 2016 | ||

-404-1 | Average hours of training per year per employee | Human Resource Management |
+404-1 | Average hours of training per year per employee | Human resource management |

-404-2 | Programs for upgrading employee skills and transition assistance programs | Human Resource Management |
+404-2 | Programs for upgrading employee skills and transition assistance programs | Human resource management |

-404-3 | Percentage of employees receiving regular performance and career development reviews | ー |
+404-3 | Percentage of employees receiving regular performance and career development reviews | 100% |

-GRI 405: Diversity and Equal Opportunity2016 | ||
+GRI 405: Diversity and Equal Opportunity 2016 | ||

-405-1 | Diversity of governance bodies and employees | Diversity and Inclusion |
+405-1 | Diversity of governance bodies and employees | ESG data (environment) |

-405-2 | Ratio of basic salary and remuneration of women to men | Diversity and Inclusion |
+405-2 | Ratio of basic salary and remuneration of women to men | Annual Securities Report (Japanese) |

 GRI 406: Non-discrimination 2016 | ||

-406-1 | Incidents of discrimination and corrective actions taken | Human rights |
+406-1 | Incidents of discrimination and corrective actions taken | Not applicable |

-GRI 407: Freedom of Association and Collective Bargaining 2016 | ||
+GRI 407: Freedom of association and collective bargaining 2016 | ||

-407-1 | Operations and suppliers in which the right to freedom of association and collective bargaining may be at risk | ー |
+407-1 | Operations and suppliers in which the right to freedom of association and collective bargaining may be at risk | Not applicable |

-GRI 408: Child Labor 2016 | ||
+GRI 408: Child labor 2016 | ||

-408-1 | Operations and suppliers at significant risk for incidents of child labor | Human rights |
+408-1 | Operations and suppliers at significant risk for incidents of child labor | Not applicable |

-GRI 409: Forced or Compulsory Labor 2016 | ||
+GRI 409: Forced or compulsory labor 2016 | ||

-409-1 | Operations and suppliers at significant risk for incidents of forced or compulsory labor | Human rights |
+409-1 | Operations and suppliers at significant risk for incidents of forced or compulsory labor | Not applicable |

-GRI 411: Rights of Indigenous Peoples 2016 | ||
+GRI 411: Rights of indigenous peoples 2016 | ||

 411-1 | Incidents of violations involving rights of indigenous peoples | Not applicable |

-GRI 413: Local Communities 2016 | ||
+GRI 413: Local communities 2016 | ||

-413-1 | Operations with local community engagement, impact assessments, and development programs | Care for and Activation of Communities |
+413-1 | Operations with local community engagement, impact assessments, and development programs | Care for and activation of communities |

-Contributions to Local Communities and Society | ||
+Contributions to local communities and society | ||

-413-2 | Operations with significant actual and potential negative impacts on local communities | Care for and Activation of Communities |
+413-2 | Operations with significant actual and potential negative impacts on local communities | Not applicable |

-GRI 414: Supplier Social Assessment 2016 | ||
+GRI 414: Supplier social assessment 2016 | ||

-414-1 | New suppliers that were screened using social criteria | Supply Chain Management |
+414-1 | New suppliers that were screened using social criteria | Supply chain management |

-414-2 | Negative social impacts in the supply chain and actions taken | Supply Chain Management |
+414-2 | Negative social impacts in the supply chain and actions taken | Supply chain management |

-GRI 415: Public Policy 2016 | ||
+GRI 415: Public policy 2016 | ||

 415-1 | Political contributions | ー |

-GRI 416: Customer Health and Safety 2016 | ||
+GRI 416: Customer health and safety 2016 | ||

-416-1 | Assessment of the health and safety impacts of product and service categories | Safety Quality from Design to Management |
+416-1 | Assessment of the health and safety impacts of product and service categories | Safety quality from design to management |

-416-2 | Incidents of non-compliance concerning the health and safety impacts of products and services | Safety Quality from Design to Management |
+416-2 | Incidents of non-compliance concerning the health and safety impacts of products and services | No violations have been reported. |

-GRI 417: Marketing and Labeling 2016 | ||
+GRI 417: Marketing and labeling 2016 | ||

-417-1 | Requirements for product and service information and labeling | Safety Quality from Design to Management |
+417-1 | Requirements for product and service information and labeling | Safety quality from design to management |

-417-2 | Incidents of non-compliance concerning product and service information and labeling | Safety Quality from Design to Management |
+417-2 | Incidents of non-compliance concerning product and service information and labeling | No violations have been reported. |

-417-3 | Incidents of non-compliance concerning marketing communications | Safety Quality from Design to Management |
+417-3 | Incidents of non-compliance concerning marketing communications | No violations have been reported. |

-GRI 418: Customer Privacy 2016 | ||
+GRI 418: Customer privacy 2016 | ||

-418-1 | Substantiated complaints concerning breaches of customer privacy and losses of customer data | ESG Data (Governance) |
+418-1 | Substantiated complaints concerning breaches of customer privacy and losses of customer data | No violations have been reported. |